rsdoiel/ws/README.md

 _ws_ is a prototyping platform for web based services and websites.

 _ws_ started as a nimble static content web server.
-It now includes support for server side JavaScript and has a friend - _wsinit_.
-The friend setups a project directory structure, creates self signed SSL keys and displays suggested environment variables for use with _ws_.
+It now includes support for server side JavaScript and can initialize a basic project layout.
+The *init* option generates a project directory structure, creates self signed SSL keys and displays suggested environment variables for use with _ws_.
+If the directory structure already exists it will display the suggest setup.

 ## Requirements

 + [Golang](http://golang.org) version 1.5.3 or better
 + A 3rd Party Go package
   + [Otto](https://github.com/robertkrimen/otto) by Robert Krimen, MIT license
-    + a JavaScript engine for Go
+    + a JavaScript interpreter written in Go

 ## Compile